Covid 19 Q and A

 Q: When will you decide if you're open this summer?

-A: At this point, I'd say that we will need to make a final decision by early to mid June at the latest.
+A: At this point, I'd say that we will need to make a final decision by early June at the latest.
 I hope we'll know sooner.

 Q: What are your plans to cope with Covid 19 this summer?